-The Investment Policy applies to the operating funds of the City of Oakland and the Port of Oakland (the "City Operating Pool"), which includes the General Fund, Special Revenue Funds, Debt Service Funds and all other funds comprised in City Operating Pool.
-This investment policy applies to Successor Portfolio and or Successor Fund as the City of Oakland has opted to serve as successor agency to the Redevelopment Agency of the City of Oakland.
+The Investment Policy applies to the operating funds of the City of Oakland, Oakland Redevelopment Successor Agency and the Port of Oakland (the "City Operating Pool"), which includes the General Fund, Special Revenue Funds, Debt Service Funds and all other funds comprised in City Operating Pool.
+This investment policy applies to Successor Portfolio and or Successor Fund.

-- 2.1 Proceeds of notes, bonds issues or similar financings including, but not limited to, reserve funds, project funds, debt service funds and capital trust funds derived from such financing, are not governed by this Investment Policy, but rather shall be invested pursuant to their respective bond indentures or the State of California Government Code 53600, as applicable. - 2.2 Retirement/Pension Funds and Deferted Compensation Funds are also not governed by this Investment Policy, but rather by the policies and Federal or State statutes explicitly applicable to such funds.
+- 2.1 Proceeds of notes, bonds issues or similar financings including, but not limited to, reserve funds, project funds, debt service funds and capital trust funds derived from such financing, are not governed by this Investment Policy, but rather shall be invested pursuant to their respective bond indentures or the State of California Government Code 53600, as applicable. - 2.2 Retirement/Pension Funds and Deferred Compensation Funds are also not governed by this Investment Policy, but rather by the policies and Federal or State statutes explicitly applicable to such funds.